pulzze/autoflow-documentation/docs/Documentation/Deployment/Versioning/Index.md

 ## Currently running version

-&gt; **IMPORTANT**: The version that you are working on may be different from the currently running version.
+ **IMPORTANT**: The version that you are working on may be different from the currently running version.
-&gt;

 <div class="ResponsiveImg">
     <img src={CurrentlyRunningVersion} alt="Currently Running Version" width="300px" height="auto"/>